lorinbeer/pender-demos/README.md

 ##Pender

-Pender2D is a Hardware accelerated Canvas context for mobile devices.
+Pender is a 2D Hardware accelerated Canvas context for mobile devices.

-the rest of the pender project

 ##client

 client is a poorly named animation demo utilizing Pender.
 A client project is compatbile with any pender version 0.1a(demoable) or higher

+the rest of the Pender project

 ``````````````````````````````````
 [Pender Android](https://github.com/doggerelverse/Pender-android)